Prabhleen9Kaur/marist-mscs621-prabhleen/README.md

   <h2 align="left"  style="border-bottom: none;"><B>Project  Architecture<B>  </h2>
   <p>The Architecture of the project explains the development and the pilot environment.The project is developed using IBM Cloud Services(Bluemix + Watson) and Rest APIs.The application is deployed in the Local Cloud and Local Browser.AWS cloud service is used for deployment of the application in the hybrid cloud environment .The Vagrant ,Docker and Virtual box is used for deploying the app locally.The GitHub is used as the source code repository.The code is borrowed from github project https://github.com/watson-developer-cloud/food-coach.<br>
-<B>APIs Specification :<B>Watson Assistant API , Data Handling and methode to get user response.
+<B>APIs Specification :</B>Watson Assistant API , Data Handling and methode to get user response.
     </p>

   ![CCProj](https://github.com/Prabhleen9Kaur/marist-mscs621-prabhleen/blob/master/readme_images/CCProj.jpg?raw=true)